-We can employ Corridors to solve a lot of significant and common site design problems in Civil 3D.
-Albeit we do need some skill and practice.
-Corridor design methodology is more productive than the classic Feature Lines only approach.
-After all, Corridors can produce related and managed Feature Lines in bunches.
+We can employ Corridors to solve significant and common grading site design problems in Autodesk Civil 3D.
+We do need to acquire some skill and practice with Corridor design workflows.
+Corridor design methodology can be more productive than the classic Feature Lines only approach.
+After all, Corridors do produce and manage related Feature Lines in bunches.

-That nifty trick alone says we should consider and take Site Design with Corridors seriously.
+That nifty trick alone says we should consider and take Grading Site Design with Corridors seriously.

-The good news about Site Design Corridor is that Corridors generally create better-managed and more flexible or adaptive design.
-In other words, we can achieve better design optionality for the same man-hour investment.
+The good news about Site Design Corridor is that Corridors will generally create a better managed and more flexible and adaptive design.
+We can achieve better design optionality for the same man-hour investment.

 Site Design with Corridors

-The bad news is that Feature Lines only methodology is familiar ground for most long-term Autodesk civil product users.
-Linear based design from breakline type primitives is a task most of us can do in our sleep.
-The old friend works.
+The bad news is that Feature Lines only methods are familiar ground for most long-term Autodesk civil product users.
+Linear based design from breakline primitives is a task most of us can do in our sleep.
+Our old friends work.

-Corridor complexity apparently appears to mean we have more collected stuff to plan, maintain, and to consider.
+The complexity of a Corridor means we have more collected stuff to plan, to execute and edit, and to maintain.
 Why bother?
+Good question.

-One of the common sense principals of a sound investment is that delayed gratifications pays.
+One of the common sense principals of a sound investment is that delayed gratification pays.

 Site Design Corridor Considerations